Kura Addon Archetype

 -

-tests: contains OSGi integration tests executed via the
+tests: contains unit tests and OSGi integration tests executed via the

 distrib: a packaging project that builds a Debian (